zhouchengkho/task-server-api/readme.md

 # TASK SERVER

 ## What does task server do
-* Basically it retrieve task from server then distribute to users to finish and store feedback
+* Basically it retrieves task from server then distribute to users to finish and store feedback
 * Uses Redis

 ## How to start